 The first shown here, the smallest of the three, remains almost intact in terms of the building itself, although the Star of David has been removed from the top.

-The next pictures show the site of the synagogue in more detail, in photographs taken on our visit in May 2016.
-As with all images on this website, please just click on any photograph to enlarge it and to read the explanatory captions.
+The next pictures show the old synagogue building in more detail, in photographs taken on our visit in May 2016.
+As with all images on this website, please just click on any photograph to enlarge.

 The largest synagogue in Mysłowice was an extraordinary building of Moorish influence.
 It was built between 1895 and 1899, and designed by Ignatz Grunfeld from Charlottenburg.